Formats and related files

 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

-Total unconsolidated tax revenue for the seven months ended January 2019 was $287 million (0.5%) above the 2018 Half Year Economic and Fiscal Update (2018 HYEFU) forecast and $2,882 million (5.8%) greater than last year.
-Source deductions, GST and Customs and excise duties were above forecast.
-Corporate tax was below forecast.
+Total unconsolidated tax revenue for the seven months ended January 2020 was $73 million (0.1%) above the 2019 Half-year Economic and Fiscal Update forecast and $3,889 million (7.4%) greater than last year.
+All major tax types were above forecast, except for company tax.

-Total unconsolidated tax receipts for the seven months ended January 2019 were $234 million (0.4%) below forecast.
-Customs and excise duties were above forecast while corporate tax was below forecast.
-For further details, refer to the Financial Statements of the Government of New Zealand for the Seven Months to 31 January 2019.
+Total unconsolidated tax receipts for the seven months ended January 2020 were $425 million (0.8%) above forecast.
+For further details, refer to the Financial Statements of the Government of New Zealand for the Seven Months ended 31 January 2020.

 Tax revenue, which measures tax due in a given time period, entails estimation.
 Some tax types use taxpayers' own estimates from their tax returns.
 These are subject to revisions when new returns are filed, application of revenue recognition rules when assessments and payments do not reconcile, etc. Other tax types require some estimation from the tax-collecting entity because returns for the current period are usually unavailable at the time of reporting.
 While several checks are done, such as sampling and individually reviewing exceptionally large estimates, the nature of revenue means it is more difficult to measure than receipts.
 Tax revenue figures are audited independently at 30 June each year and adjustments made if necessary.
 For these reasons, the monthly track of many tax types may be more erratic for revenue than receipts.